Dol massacre

-Shooting
+Shootings

-On May 19, at about 10 a.m.
-Martel and his father had an apparent argument during a visit.
-After his father had left Martel's house, Martel took his .22 caliber rifle with scope, put them in the trunk of his car along with a box of cartridges, and drove to the house of his father in Baguer-Morvan.
-Finding that his father was not yet home, Martel drove back to Dol-de-Bretagne, where he arrived at approximately 11 a.m. at the home of his uncle, 64-year-old Charles Martel, who was picking cherries.
-Martel first had a normal conversation with him, but eventually returned to his car, retrieved his rifle and shot Charles three times, wounding him.
-He also shot at, but missed, one of his cousins.
+On 19 June, at about 10 a.m.
+Martel was visited by his father Victor at the former's home in Dol-de-Bretagne.
+As usual, the two spoke briefly through the fence of the garden, with Martel remaining in a deckchair, before the elder Martel left again.
+Shortly after, Martel retrieved a scoped .22 caliber rifle and a box of ammunition, which he placed in the trunk of his Volvo car, before driving to his father's house in Baguer-Morvan.
+Finding that his father was not yet home, Martel drove back to Dol-de-Bretagne, first seeking at one of his aunts, who was not at home, and one of his uncles, who was on vacation, before arriving just before 11 a.m. at the home of his uncle, 64-year-old Charles Martel.
+After a brief conversation, Charles climbed a ladder to pick some cherries, at which point Martel returned to his car, took his rifle from the trunk and shot his uncle three times, wounding him.